• Skip to primary navigation

 • 1/2 teaspoon Fine Sea Salt

-• 1 3/4 cup (453 grams) Natural Unsalted Peanut Butter room temperature, if salted use only 1/4 tsp sea salt
+• 1 3/4 cup (453 grams) Natural Unsalted Peanut Butter one 16 oz jar, creamy or crunchy, room temperature, if salted use only 1/4 tsp sea salt

-• 1 cup (160 grams) Bittersweet Chocolate Chips preferably 60% cacao
+• 1 cup (160 grams) Bittersweet Chocolate Chips preferably 60% or higher cacao

 Instructions

-• Preheat oven to 350 Fahrenheit (176 Celsius) and line two cookie sheets with parchment paper.
+• Preheat oven to 350 Fahrenheit (176 Celsius).
+Line two cookie sheets with parchment paper.
+Arrange an oven rack in the center of the oven.

-• If the peanut butter is difficult to stir because it is so thick, gently warm it in its jar in a pan of warm water or give it about 30 seconds in a microwave.
+• If the peanut butter is difficult to stir because it's thick, gently warm it in its jar in a pan of warm water or give it about 30 seconds in a microwave.
 This will soften the peanut butter and make it easier to incorporate.
-Add the peanut butter to the egg mixture and whisk, eventually switching to a spoon, until the ingredients are incorporated.
+Add the peanut butter to the egg mixture and whisk, eventually switching to a silicone spatula, until the ingredients are incorporated.
 The batter will be thick.
-Add the chocolate chips and stir until the chips are evenly distributed.
+Add the chocolate chips and fold in until the chips are evenly distributed.

-• Scoop with a small cookie scoop (about 1.5 tablespoons each) and place it on a sheet pan.
+• Scoop with a small #50 cookie scoop (about 1 tablespoon each) and transfer the cookie dough the prepared sheet pan.
 Leave about 2 inches (5 centimeters) between each cookie (if freezing the cookies, see *note below).
-Refrigerate the cookies for about 15 minutes before baking to keep them perfectly mounded.
-(Kathryne says if you're in a hurry, skip chilling).

-• Bake the cookies until they are golden at the edges but still slightly underdone in the center, about 11-13 minutes.
-Let the cookies rest on the cookie sheet about 2 minutes before transferring them to a cooling rack.
+• Bake cookies until golden at the edges but still slightly underdone in the center, about 11-13 minutes.
+Rest the cookies on the cookie sheet about 2 minutes before transferring them to a cooling rack.
 Repeat with remaining dough.

-• Store in a covered container, at room temperature for about 4 days.
+• Cool completely, then store in a covered container, at room temperature for about 4 days.
+You can also freeze baked cookies (see notes).
 If you place a slice of bread in with the cookies, this will help them stay moist and fresh!

 Notes

-*To Freeze: scoop the cookies, place them on a pan and freeze.
+*To Freeze Before Baking: scoop the cookies, place them on a pan and freeze.
 Once frozen place them in a freezer proof container for longer storage.
-Remove the cookies from the freezer and spread them out on a cookie sheet.
-Thaw in the fridge overnight, then bake as directed.
+Remove the cookies from the freezer and transfer to a cookie sheet.
+Thaw at room temperature or in the fridge overnight, then bake as directed.

 Nutrition is provided as a courtesy and is an estimate.
 If this information is important to you, please have it verified independently.